OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-11.md

 ## 2 Corinthians 11:5

-For I consider myself not in the least inferior to the most eminent apostles.
+For I do not consider myself in any way inferior to these most eminent apostles.

 ## 2 Corinthians 11:6

-But even if I am unskilled in speech, yet I am not so in knowledge; in fact, in every way we have made this evident to you in all things.
+But even if I lack skill in speaking, I am not lacking in knowledge; in fact, in every way we have made this clear to you in all things.

 ## 2 Corinthians 11:7

-Or did I commit a sin by humbling myself so that you might be exalted, because I preached the gospel of God to you without charge?
+Or did I commit a wrong by lowering myself so that you might be elevated, because I preached the gospel of God to you free of charge?

 ## 2 Corinthians 11:8

-I robbed other churches by taking wages from them to serve you;
+I took support from other churches, accepting their aid to serve you;

 ## 2 Corinthians 11:9

-And when I was present with you and was in need, I was not a burden to anyone; for when the brothers came from Macedonia they fully supplied my need, and in everything I kept myself from being a burden to you, and will continue to do so.
+And when I was with you and in need, I did not burden anyone; for when the brothers came from Macedonia, they fully supplied my need, and in everything I kept myself from being a burden to you, and will continue to do so.

 ## 2 Corinthians 11:10